UNSW-iGEM/wiki-2020/site/Model/mathematical.md

 ### Base of the Model
 1. The base of the model was inspired by a model from the *Modelling the actions of chaperones and their role in ageing*(**Citation Here**), where we adopted most of their model with a few modification added.
 2. We omitted the dimerization of the protein in our process since it does not contribute much to the effective of the holding activity in the model while the same time increase the complexity of the model.
-3. sHSP will only perform there function while in the mitochondria/cholroplast(this is a simplification of the model)
+3. HSP22E/F will only perform their function while in the mitochondria/cholroplast(this is a simplification of the model)
 4.

 ### Assumption of the model